Ready to dive into Tucson’s pizza scene? Or should we say “Tuscan?” (we shouldn’t).

 Paul Reyes and his pizza are now part of the Metal Arts Village familia and are set up just a few short steps from the Hop Shop’s front door.
 Reyes knew he had to install a proper oven in his new “culinary studio” to properly bake his more than a proper pizza, and gis search led him to one that uses propane and is custom-built in Italy.

 Empire is all about that genuine New York-style pizza, right in the heart of Tucson’s historic Congress District.
-Their pizzas are hand-tossed, made from scratch every day, and they’re not messing around when it comes to cheese – it’s 100% Grande Mozzarella.
-And check this out: they’ve got an Elote pizza with roasted corn, cotija cheese, fresh cilantro, and chipotle mayo.
-Sounds weird, tastes amazing.
+Their pizzas are hand-tossed, made from scratch every day, and they’re not messing around when it comes to cheese — it’s 100% Grande Mozzarella.
+And check this out: they’ve got an Elote Pizza with roasted corn, cotija cheese, fresh cilantro, and chipotle mayo.
+Sounds weird, and tastes amazing.
 Plus they’re open late!

 You wouldn’t expect to find authentic Italian pizza in a Tucson strip mall, but Fiamme Pizza Napoletana is full of surprises.
 They’re all about the real Italian deal, importing ingredients straight from Italy.
 The result?
 Pizza that’ll have you saying “Mamma mia!” in no time.
 You’ve gotta try their Pizza Bianca, it’s a game-changer.
 Definitely worth a visit, no matter how far you gotta drive!

 Fresco’s got you covered from pizza to pasta, and they’re big on catering to all diets, even vegan!
 Don’t skip their unique Brussels & Bacon dish, and their homemade lasagna is a game-changer.
 It’s a must-visit, no doubt about it.
+Also, the calzones are massive!
+Since they are located midtown, chances are they’ll deliver to you; just make sure to check with them first.

 This pizza joint is a crowd-pleaser with its unique flavor profiles for each of their pizzas.
-The crispy and delicious crusts enhance the overall experience, with even the simplest of their offerings, like the Margarita pizza, standing out due to its wonderful sauce, creamy cheese, and fragrant basil on top.
+The crispy and delicious crusts enhance the overall experience, with even the simplest of their offerings, like the Margherita pizza, standing out due to its wonderful sauce, creamy cheese, and fragrant basil on top.

 This cool downtown joint serves up artisan-style pizzas with top-notch Italian meats and cheeses.
 They’ve got a killer mushroom pizza with mozzarella and truffle cheese, and a fennel sausage and peppers pizza that’s outta this world.
 Plus, they’ve got a huge beer menu and a chill outdoor beer garden for hanging out.